Chymyst/chymyst-core/docs/chymyst01.md

 ## Concurrent computations on the chemical machine

-The “chemical machine” is implemented by the runtime engine of `JoinRun`.
+The chemical machine is implemented by the runtime engine of `JoinRun`.
 Now, rather than merely watch as reactions happen, we are going to use this engine for running actual concurrent programs.

-To this end, we are going to modify the “chemical machine” as follows:
+To this end, we are going to modify the chemical machine as follows:

 1. Each molecule in the soup is required to _carry a value_.
 Molecule values are strongly typed: A molecule of a given sort (such as `a` or `b`) can only carry values of some fixed type (such as `Boolean` or `String`).